barbaramperes/Nutrivision/README.md

    npm install
    ```

-   The required `@tailwindcss/postcss` plugin is already listed in
+   The required `tailwindcss` package and its `@tailwindcss/postcss`
-   `package.json` and will be installed automatically.
+   plugin are already listed in `package.json` and will be installed
+   automatically.

 3. Start the React development server:
    ```bash